mvolkmann/context-easy/README.md

 ## Options

-The `EasyProvider` component accepts to optional props.
+The `EasyProvider` component accepts two optional props.

 To log all state changes in the devtools console, add the `log` prop.

-To validate all method calls made on the context object and throw an error when they are called correctly, add the `validate` prop.
+To validate all method calls made on the context object and throw an error when they are called incorrectly, add the `validate` prop.

 These are useful in development, but typically should not be used in production.